-The calculator below implements paired sample t-test (also known as dependent samples t-test or t-test for correlated samples). t-test also known as Student's t-test, after pen name of William Sealy Gosset.
+The calculator below implements paired sample t-test (also known as a dependent samples t-test or a t-test for correlated samples).
+The t-test is also known as Student's t-test, after the pen name of William Sealy Gosset.

-A typical example of the repeated measures t-test would be where subjects are tested prior to a treatment, say for high blood pressure, and the same subjects are tested again after treatment with a blood-pressure lowering medication.
+A typical example of the repeated measures t-test would be where subjects are tested before treatment, say for high blood pressure, and the same subjects are tested again after treatment with a blood-pressure-lowering medication.
 By comparing the same patient's numbers before and after treatment, we are effectively using each patient as their own control.
-That way the correct rejection of the null hypothesis (here: of no difference made by the treatment) can become much more likely, with statistical power increasing simply because the random between-patient variation has now been eliminated.
-Note however that an increase of statistical power comes at a price: more tests are required, each subject having to be tested twice.
+That way, the correct rejection of the null hypothesis (here: of no difference made by the treatment) can become much more likely, with statistical power increasing simply because the random between-patient variation has now been eliminated.
+Note, however, that an increase of statistical power comes at a price: more tests are required, each subject having to be tested twice.

-A paired samples t-test based on a "matched-pairs sample" results from an unpaired sample that is subsequently used to form a paired sample, by using additional variables that were measured along with the variable of interest.
-The matching is carried out by identifying pairs of values consisting of one observation from each of the two samples, where the pair is similar in terms of other measured variables.
+A paired samples t-test based on a "matched-pairs sample" results from an unpaired sample that is subsequently used to form a paired sample by using additional variables that were measured along with the variable of interest.
+The matching is carried out by identifying pairs of values consisting of one observation from each of the two samples.
+The pair is similar in terms of other measured variables.
 This approach is sometimes used in observational studies to reduce or eliminate the effects of confounding factors.1

 The test assumptions are:

-- that the scale of measurement has the properties of an equal-interval scale.
+- the scale of measurement has the properties of an equal-interval scale,

-- that the values have been randomly drawn from the source population.
+- the values have been randomly drawn from the source population,

 The procedure for the test is almost the same as the procedure for the Two sample t-Test, with the only difference is that it operates on , which is equal to .